FrankTimmons/mr-robogers/README.md

 Code: beepBoop(5, "Frank")
 Expected Output: [0, 'Beep!', 'Boop!', 'Won't you be my neighbor Frank?', 4, 5]

-Test 8: "If a user inputs a number instead of a name, return "Please input a string for name"."
+Test 8: "If a user inputs a number instead of a string, return "Please input a string for name"."
 Code: beepBoop(5, 5);
 Expected Output: "Please input a string for name"